The Dog That Chases More Than Its Tail

-That cute face looks sweet and calm.
-But this border collie works long, hard hours every day, with lots of running and barking.
-Border collies help farmers herd sheep, goats, llamas and other herd animals.
-The dogs love to chase any moving thing, and by running around the sheep, they steer the sheep into a group, so the farmer can find them easily.
-Border collies are super smart, so they learn fast…farmers have to train the young dogs quickly, so the dogs learn to do good things instead of bad!
-They’re called border collies because they first came from the border between Scotland and England.
-And all border collies are the great-great-great…grandkid of just one long-ago dog from 1893!
-If you do the math, you’ll see that the pups have added up since then.
+A border collie works hard all day, running and barking.
+Border collies help farmers herd sheep, goats, and other animals.
+The dogs love to run around and steer the animals into a group.
+Border collies are super smart, so farmers have to train them young to do good things instead of bad!
+They first came from, well, the border between Scotland and England, and are all the great-great-great…grandkid of one dog from 1893!

 Wee ones: Border collies are black and white.
 Find 2 black things and 4 white things in your room.
 Of which color do you have more things?